 9 Trends Set to Define Spring 2025 Fashion

 We've already seen personality pieces enter into wardrobes in the form of unexpected items such as pillbox hats, but that has only been dialed up as designers call attention to highly personal looks.
 Brands such as Prada and Valentino made the case for this, bringing individuality back to fashion on the runway though inventive styling.
 Chanel returned to the Grand Palais after a four-year renovation, ushering the lightness of the space into the collection—a sensibility that permeated throughout fashion month overall.
 We even saw this movement toward softer palettes and more romantic silhouettes from brands such as Khaite that have come to be known for darker, edgier collections.
 Bottega Veneta, too, felt whimsical, using childlike playfulness as a point of inspiration.
-Saint Laurent was able to tap into several of the season's bigger themes, including soft power and opulence.
-The accessory of 2025 arrived in the form of modern peep-toe shoes at Tory Burch and ACNE Studios.
-There is a lot to unpack from the runway collections in New York, London, Milan, and Paris, and ahead are the key takeaways.
+Saint Laurent was able to tap into several of the season's bigger themes, including soft power and opulence that were prominent throughout the collections.
+The key accessory of 2025 arrived in the form of modern peep-toe shoes at Tory Burch and ACNE Studios.
+There is a lot to unpack from the runway collections in New York, London, Milan, and Paris, and ahead are the big takeaways.

 Here, see the nine spring/summer 2025 trends that are set to dominate fashion in the coming year and shop the key pieces to adopt now.